 And blue cheese chunks.

-I made him this wedge salad with blue cheese dressing recipe and it was a hit at our house, even if I did have to prepare it myself.
+I made him this wedge salad with blue cheese dressing and it was a hit at our house, even if I did have to prepare it myself.

 I totally underestimated how many sections one head of lettuce could be cut into.
 I bought three heads of lettuce for four people.
 Think that was too many?